Cornell Burbage

-Cornell Rodney Burbage (born February 22, 1965) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+Cornell Rodney Burbage (born February 22, 1965) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the New York/New Jersey Knights of the World League of American Football (WLAF).
-He played college football at the University of Kentucky.
+He played college football for the Kentucky Wildcats.

 Early life

 Burbage attended Bryan Station High School, where he was a teammate of Dermontti Dawson and Marc Logan.
 He didn't have great stats at wide receiver because he played in a heavily run-oriented system.
 As a senior, he received All-state honors in football and track.

 He accepted a football scholarship from the University of Kentucky, but had few opportunities to prove his true worth in the Wildcats run-oriented offense.
 As a junior, he tallied 25 receptions (second on the team) for 418 yards (led the team).
 Including 7 receptions for 131 yards against Mississippi State University.